-A lockbox can be an effective tool to allow potential buyers and their sales representatives to access your home while you’re not there.
-But before you consent to using one, ask your representative about the steps they take to ensure they have the right safety precautions in place.
+A lockbox can be an effective and convenient tool to allow potential buyers and their sales representatives to access your home while you’re not there.

-Another good practice your brokerage must adopt is confirming the identity and registration of every person asking for the access code — including confirming that an individual requesting the access code is a real-estate professional and is registered with RECO.
+Your brokerage must confirm the identity and registration of every person asking for the access code to verify they are a real estate representative registered with RECO.

-Ask your brokerage to keep a written record of real-estate salespersons and brokers they have provided the access code to, in the event something goes missing from your home or accidental damage should occur.
-You can ask that the brokerage collects their full name, the name of the brokerage that employs them, their phone number, email and other relevant contact information.
+Ask your brokerage to keep a written record of real estate professionals they have provided the access code to, in the event that something goes missing from your home or accidental damage should occur.

 As well, it’s important to ensure your household items remain safe when strangers walk through your home.
 Remove anything with value — sentimental or monetary — before the viewing.
 Be sure small items, such as portable electronics and jewelry, are in a secure place and remove any prescription medications or personal documents like bills, bank statements and passports.